It is possible for freelancers to scale up freelancing to 10x growth from the current levels? The answer is yes and here 9 ways to do it

-It is possible for freelancers to scale up.
-It isn’t going to be easy but isn’t an impossible task either.
+Freelancers can scale up.
+It isn’t going to be easy but it isn’t an impossible task either.

-You have to find ways to improve the productivity of your team.
-How they can manage clients efficiently.
-How to free up your time to manage things that can help and grow the business.
-How an individual freelancer can work on the business instead of in the business.
+You have to find ways to improve the productivity of your team how they can manage clients efficiently.
+How to free up your time to accomplish things that can help grow the business.
+Can an individual freelancer work on the business instead of in the business?

 There is a book with a title that I like as quote: